-Right homes in the right place with the right support
+Strategic Priority 1: Right homes in the right place with the right support

+- Investment in Community Services, both health and social care, to support independent living - Greater use of digital technologies across all provision including development of smart homes - Digital connectivity rollout of Gov Roam to Care Homes - Continue detailed review of the needs of individuals with a Learning Disability to determine whether they are in the best place for them - Continue detailed commercial understanding of sector - Develop more supported accommodation with specialist design and tailored care and support services for those with ASD - · Through developer contributions, increase the supply of wheelchair accessible housing

-- Increase in housing with care schemes
+Strategic Priority 2: Increase in housing with care schemes

+- Increase provision of extra care housing and other similar models - Provision of more specialist residential provision targeted to move people into independent living

-- Increase in dementia specific care homes
+Strategic Priority 3: Increase in dementia specific care homes

+Increase provision of nursing and dementia care homes that can support those with complex needs and behaviours that challenge due to Dementia

-- Increase in supported accommodation
+Strategic Priority 4: Increase in supported accommodation

-- Best use of land development
+- Develop and increase housing capacity (Supported Accommodation, shared houses, Shared Lives and independent flats) - Greater use of digital technologies including development of smart homes

-- Continual improvement in quality of care homes
+Strategic Priority 5: Work with the market to foster continual improvement in the quality of nursing and residential care homes

-1 Strategic Priority 1: Right homes in the right place with the right support Investment in Community Services, both health and social care, to support independent living Greater use of digital technologies across all provision - including development of smart homes Digital connectivity - roll-out of Gov Roam to Care Homes Continue detailed review of the needs of individuals with a Learning Disability to determine whether they are in the best place for them Continue detailed commercial understanding of sector Develop more supported accommodation with specialist design and tailored care and support services for those with ASD Through developer contributions, increase the supply of wheelchair accessible housing 2 Strategic Priority 2: Increase in housing with care schemes Increase provision of extra care housing and other similar models Provision of more specialist residential provision targeted to move people into independent living 3 Strategic Priority 3: Increase capacity for specialist dementia care Increase provision of nursing and dementia care homes that can support those with complex needs and behaviours that challenge due to Dementia 4 Strategic Priority 4: Increase in supported accommodation Develop and increase housing capacity (Supported Accommodation, shared houses, Shared Lives and independent flats) Greater use of digital technologies - including development of smart homes 5 Strategic Priority 5: Work with the market to foster continual improvement in the quality of nursing and residential care homes Increase fit for purpose modern care homes and as a result reduce older converted care home provision Reduce reliance on in-patient facilities Support the market to work, innovate and provide services using digital technologies Availability of Learning and Development Opportunities through KCC to ensure standards and economies of scale.
-KCC systems available for providers to access to enable sharing of information Assistive and smart technology available in resident's and care homes.
-6 Strategic Priority 6: Make best use of land availability for developments of housing that meet the strategic priorities of this strategy KCC work in partnership with District and Borough Councils and NHS Estates to identify land for development opportunities that make best use of opportunities and work toward meeting the strategic priorities of this strategy Collegiate working across KCC and the NHS to support the Planning Process for Developers working towards meeting the priorities of this strategy
+- Increase fit for purpose modern care homes and as a result reduce older converted care home provision - Reduce reliance on in-patient facilities - Support the market to work, innovate and provide services using digital technologies - Availability of Learning and Development Opportunities through KCC to ensure standards and economies of scale. - KCC systems available for providers to access to enable sharing of information - Assistive and smart technology available in resident's and care homes.

-SHORT TERM...

---LONG TERM ---- MEDIUM TERM --
+Strategic Priority 6: Make best use of land availability for developments of housing that meet the strategic priorities of this strategy

+KCC work in partnership with District and Borough Councils and NHS Estates to identify land for development opportunities that make best use of opportunities and work toward meeting the

+- strategic priorities of this strategy - Collegiate working across KCC and the NHS to support the Planning Process for Developers working towards meeting the priorities of this strategy

+The following tables illustrate the above priorities and outcomes in an action plan / timetable format.

-Right Homes: Right Place: Right Support : Action Plan
+Right Homes: Right Place: Right Support Action Plan